apertium/lexd/Usage.md

 ^sings/sing<v><pres><p3><sg>$
 ```

-To extract forms, use the [HFST] first convert to `hfst` binary format:
+To extract forms, use the [HFST] to first compile to `hfst` binary
+format:

 [HFST]: https://hfst.github.io/